stephaniechallita/dsl/README.md

 If you chose Ecore, there are some instructions below to help with the technical aspect.

-There is a short list of mandatory concepts that we want :
+There is a short list of mandatory concepts that we want:
 - Movement (front, back, sides)
 - Rotation
 - Speed